 By no means is forgiveness the central provision of the new covenant even though it is preached as such in our time.

 There are several major types in the Old Testament of our progress from initial salvation to the fullness of God.
-For example, the seven feasts of the Lord can be studied in the twenty-third chapter of the Book of Leviticus.
+For example, the seven feasts of the Lord can be studied in Leviticus chapter 23.
 The first four feasts, Passover, Unleavened Bread, Firstfruits, and Pentecost symbolize the spiritual graces that give us the authority and power to enter the Kingdom of God.

 It is the last three feasts, the Blowing of Trumpets, the Day of Atonement, and the feast of Tabernacles, that symbolize our actual entrance into the Kingdom of God.
 They portray the method God uses to transform our personality.
 We enter the Kingdom of God only as our personality is transformed.
 There is no worldliness, lust, or self-seeking in the Kingdom of God.
 Any part of our personality that persists in the love of the world, fleshly lusts, or personal ambition is not of the Kingdom of God.